 The program shall be administered and executed by the department, whose director shall report to the city manager.
 The director has final administrative authority over the operations of the program.
-The duties and functions of the department when the program has been applied to a solicitation shall include the following:
+The duties and functions of the department when the program has been applied to a solicitation include the following:

-(1) Formulating, proposing and adopting rules, regulations, and policies and procedures for the further development, implementation and monitoring of the program, in accordance with the process established in Section 2-9B-6 (Adoption of Rules).
+- (1) Formulating, proposing and adopting rules, regulations, and policies and procedures for the further development, implementation and monitoring of the program, in accordance with the process established in Section 2-9B-6 (Adoption of Rules). - (2) Assuring that MBEs and WBEs are informed of City procurement opportunities. - (3) Providing information and assistance to MBEs, WBEs, and DBEs relating to City procurement practices and procedures and response specifications, requirements and prerequisites. - (4) Certifying businesses as MBEs, WBEs, and DBEs, maintaining certification records, and ensuring that all City departments have an up-to-date certification register. - (5) Reviewing contractors' and consultants' achievement of the goals or documentation of good faith efforts made to comply with the participation goals for contracts, and rendering decisions on whether good faith efforts have been sufficient. - (6) Working with sponsor departments to monitor contracts to ensure prompt payments to MBEs, WBEs, and DBEs and compliance with participation goals and commitments.

+1785 (7) 1786 1787 Individual Contracts on City Procurements).
+1788 (8) 1789 1790 (9) 1791 1792 1793 1794 objectives of the program.
+1795 (10)1796 to perform contracts for the City.
+1797 (11)Establishing annual aspirational MBE and WBE goals.
+1798 (12)1799 1800 1801 against projected payments or goals; 1802 (13)1803 1804 (14)1805 1806 1807 DEPARTMENTS.
+1808 (A) 1809 1810 1811 duties and responsibilities with regard to the program: 1812 (1) 1813 1814 procurements.
+1815 (2)

-1775 1776 (2) Assuring that MBEs and WBEs are informed of City procurement opportunities.
-1777 1778 1779 (3) Providing information and assistance to MBEs, WBEs, and DBEs relating City procurement practices and procedures and bid specifications, requirements and prerequisites.
-1780 1781 1782 (4) Certifying businesses as MBEs, WBEs, and DBEs, maintaining certification records, and ensuring that all City departments have an up-to-date certification register.
-1783 1784 1785 (5) Reviewing contractors' achievement of the goals or documentation of goo faith efforts made to comply with the participation goals for contracts, and rendering decisions on whether good faith efforts have been sufficient.
-1786 1787 1788 (6) Working with sponsor departments to monitor contracts to ensure promp payments to MBEs, WBEs, and DBEs and compliance with participation goals and commitments.
-1789 1790 1791 (7) Establishing project participation goals and subgoals in accordance with Section 2-9B-19 (Establishment of MBE/WBE Participation Levels for Individual contracts on City procurements).
-1792 1793 1794 (8) Receiving, reviewing, and acting upon complaints and suggestions concerning the program, and reporting violations of this chapter when such violations occur as provided in Section 2-9B-25 (Sanctions).
-1795 1796 1797 1798 (9) Providing staff support and reports to the MBE/WBE and Small Business Advisory Committee and forwarding its recommendations to the city Manager, city council and City departments to further the policies and objectives of the program.
-1799 1800 (10) Reporting the availability of MBEs, WBEs, and DBEs certified by the City to perform contracts for the City.
-1801 (11) Establishing annual aspirational MBE and WBE goals.
-1802 1803 1804 1805 (12) Tracking the actual dollar amounts paid under subcontracts awarded to MBEs, WBEs, and DBEs compared to total dollars paid on contracts where goals or subgoals have been established.
-These payments shall be measured against projected payments or goals; 1806 1807 (13) Assisting in the record-keeping functions by obtaining monthly reports from project management departments on the status of a contract.
+- Receiving, reviewing, and acting upon complaints and suggestions concerning the program, and reporting violations of this chapter when such violations occur as provided in Section 2-9B-25 (Sanctions). - Providing staff support and reports to the MBE/WBE and Small Business Advisory Committee and forwarding its recommendations to the city manager, city council, and City departments to further the policies and - Reporting the availability of MBEs, WBEs, and DBEs certified by the City - Tracking the actual dollar amounts paid under subcontracts awarded to MBEs, WBEs, and DBEs compared to total dollars paid on contracts where goals or subgoals have been established.
+These payments shall be measured - Assisting in the record-keeping functions by obtaining monthly reports from project management departments on the status of a contract. - Compiling and reporting to city council after the end of each fiscal year, the participation of MBEs and WBEs for that year based on awards of contracts.

-Compiling and reporting to city council after the end of each fiscal year, the 1808 (14)1809 participation of MBEs and WBEs for that year based on awards of contracts.
-1810 §2-9B-12 - DUTIES OF SPONSOR AND PROJECT MANAGEMENT 1811 DEPARTMENTS.
-1812 (A) The sponsor departments and any other departments or offices of the City 1813 which receive appropriate delegation for project management, contract 1814 management, or construction or design contract responsibility shall have the following duties and responsibilities with regard to the program: 1815 assisting the director with setting project participation goals and 1816 (1) subgoals for contracts as authorized by Section 2-9B-19 on City 1817 1818 procurements.
-1819 (2) performing other activities to support the department.
-1820 (3) managing contracts in a consistent manner to assure contract 1821 compliance in utilization of MBEs, WBEs, and DBEs.
-No sponsor or project management department shall have the authority to 1822 (B) 1823 conduct any activities without express ordinance or rule delegation to such 1824 department. §2-9B-13 - MBE/WBE AND SMALL BUSINESS ADVISORY COMMITTEE.
-1825 1826 The MBE/WBE and Small Business Enterprise Procurement Program Advisory 1827 Committee shall perform those functions as set forth in Section 2-1-163 of the Code.
+§2-9B-12 - DUTIES OF SPONSOR AND PROJECT MANAGEMENT

+- The sponsor departments and any other departments or offices of the City which receive appropriate delegation for project management, contract management, or design contract responsibility shall have the following - assisting the director with setting project participation goals and subgoals for contracts as authorized by Section 2-9B-19 on City - performing other activities to support the department.

+- (3) managing contracts in a consistent manner to assure contract compliance in utilization of MBEs, WBEs, and DBEs. - (B) No sponsor or project management department shall have the authority to conduct any activities without express ordinance or rule delegation to such department.

+§2-9B-13 - MBE/WBE AND SMALL BUSINESS ADVISORY COMMITTEE.

+The MBE/WBE and Small Business Enterprise Procurement Program Advisory Committee shall perform those functions as set forth in Section 2-1-163 of the Code.

 ARTICLE 3. - PROGRAM ELEMENTS.

-1828 1829 §2-9-15 - PROGRAM ELIGIBILITY.
-1830 Only business enterprises that meet the criteria of minority-owned business (A) enterprises, as defined in Section 2-9B-4 (Definitions) or women-owned 1831 business enterprises, as defined in Section 2-9B-4 (Definitions) may be 1832 certified for participation.
-The applicant has the burden of production and 1833 1834 persuasion by a preponderance of the evidence.
-1835 All MBEs and WBEs must be certified prior to participating in the program.
-(B) (C) 1836 Certifications shall be conducted and records kept by the department or its designee, as approved by the city council.
-1837
+§2-9-15 - PROGRAM ELIGIBILITY.